annotation/stam-python/README.md

 data = annotationset.add_data("pos","noun","D1")
 store.annotate(id="A1",
     target=Selector.textselector(resource, Offset.simple(6,11)),
-    data=[AnnotationDataBuilder.link(data)])
+    data=data)
 ```

-Here we use `AnnotationDataBuilder.link()` to link to the existing annotation.
-Providing the full `AnnotationDataBuilder` as in the earlier example would have
+Providing the full data dictionary as in the earlier example would have
-also worked fine, with the same end result, but would be less performant.
-The
+also worked fine, with the same end result, but would be less performant than passing an `AnnotationData` instance directly.
-implementation will ensure any already existing `AnnotationData` will be reused if
+The implementation will always ensure any already existing `AnnotationData` will be reused if
 possible, as not duplicating data is one of the core characteristics of the
 STAM model.